-In the last two years, seven Happy Kids Center girls have been married.
+In the last two years, seven Happy Kids Center girls have been married by 16 or younger.
 Child marriage, is a cultural practice in the Indian community with whom Happy Kids Center works.
 Girls become eligible to be married after their first period.
 Many of the mothers our our children were married before their 12th birthday.

 For every year a family waits to marry their daughters, their dowery goes up.
 A dowery is the money that a brides family is obligated to pay the groom’s family.